 The solar power system is roof mounted for maximum southern sun exposure on the school, offices and gymnasium, consisting of 396 high-efficiency solar panels, producing 206,549 kWh annually.
-Excess power generated during the day is banked by PG&E for credit towards future use when the when the sun isn’t shining.
+Excess power generated during the day is banked by PG&E for credit towards future use when the sun isn’t shining.

 “SolarCraft has built a relationship of trust with us as a Catholic School and the outcome has been a stellar project that fulfills our church’s social teachings, and continues to make us great stewards of our environment and long term financial health,” said Joseph Silveira, Principal of Christ the King Catholic School.
 “As a longstanding educational leader, I found the folks from SolarCraft to be highly professional, flexible, and full of great intentions.”

 The solar installation at Christ the King is one of many planned through the Diocese of Oakland Solar Energy Program for Parishes and Schools, displaying community leadership by promoting environmental responsibility through the implementation of renewable energy, but also recognizing the importance of managing operation costs.